akkeris/database-broker/README.md

 ### 3. Plans

 You can create new services and plans by provider by modifying the entries in its database.
 You can configure the plans and services how you wish.
 By default the database broker will create 14 different postgres plans from AWS and a shared tenant system, feel free to update, delete and remove as needed.
+All the settings outside of provider private settings are for users benefit to help them make better choices, in Akkeris they also have additional meta data to know how or whether to certain capabilites can be performed on the addon (for example, attaching the addon to multiple apps) but are otherwise just presentation.

 Open your favorite postgres client and connect to `$DATABASE_URL` above, ensure you've deployed the database broker before continuing.
 Each service and plan will be displayed to the user, the plans a provider specific and the column `provider_private_details` has different information depending on the provider for information on what should be in this column see the provider specific settings below.

-**AWS Provider Specific**
+**AWS Provider Specific Settings**

-Setting the provider specific private settings in the plan is important to do carefully as these settings are whats ACTUALLY created, you can use `${ENV_VAR_NAME}` to fill in any portion of the provider settings with an environment variable.
+Setting the provider specific private settings in the plan is important to do carefully as these settings are whats ACTUALLY created.
+You can use `${ENV_VAR_NAME}` to fill in any portion of the provider settings with an environment variable.
 Setting a value to null will request to use the default value from AWS.
 The description, type and allowed values for each of these types can be found here: https://docs.aws.amazon.com/sdk-for-go/api/service/rds/#CreateDBInstanceInput

 Note: the following fields should not be set and will always be overridden (so do not set them in the settings) `Tags`, `DBInstanceIdentifier`, `DBName`, `MasterUserPassword`, `MasterUsername`, `Engine`, `EngineVersion` and `VpcSecurityGroupIds`.
 The `VpcSecurityGroupIds` are tied to region and must be set via `AWS_VPC_SECURITY_GROUPS`.